 If you’re having difficulty getting your pedals in, it’s likely because they’re on the wrong side.
 Many people try to save money by installing pedals themselves, but this often leads to frustration and wasted time.
 If you bring your pedals to a professional, they will be able to help you get them on the right side and avoid any further issues.

 There is a way to “save” cranks that had improperly installed pedals- using threaded inserts.
 The mechanic drills out the crank arm, taps it, then installs the insert usually using a high-strength epoxy (which takes 24 hours to cure).
 This repair should only be reserved for high-end cranks since the job costs about $60 per side.

 Why can’t my pedals be removed?

 Place the pedal wrench on your pedal spindle facing backward.
-Push down on the pedal wrench.
-You can also ride the bike and push the pedal wrench with your foot.
+Push down on the pedal.
+You can also ride the bike and push the pedal with your foot.
 The cycle should be against a wall or corner.
 You should feel the brakes begin to relax.

 What direction do the pedals go?

-To unscrew the crank arms from the pedals, use a pedal wrench or a hex key.
+Use a pedal wrench or a hex key to unscrew the crank arms from the pedals.
 Turn the crank arms counterclockwise to loosen the right pedals, while the left pedals reduce clockwise.
 Apply bike grease to new pedals, and screw them in at a 90-degree angle.

 What other tools can I use in place of a pedal wrench?

-You don’t need a pedal wrench, so a standard 15 mm open-end wrench is sufficient.
+You don’t need a pedal, so a standard 15 mm open-end wrench is sufficient.
 Next, look at your pedal to ensure it has a flat surface for your wrench to attach.